 Translation is a critical component to the success of every global business, but understanding that translating content isn’t just a one-shot deal is just as important.
 It’s a process that must be performed continuously as an organization creates new material, making the ongoing investment in website translation and/or updating their existing content in other formats.
 With these considerations, companies should be ecstatic to discover existing translation tools that can save their business both time and money as they continue to translate more material for their target markets.
 One of these translation tools is called a glossary, and it serves the same purpose as every other glossary that you’ve ever come across.
 Continue reading »

-In order to thrive, your global business needs to communicate with international audiences, which requires both interpretations and translations of your content.
+In order to thrive, your global business needs to communicate with international audiences, which requires both interpretation services and translations of your content.
 But, how do you know which process is the best option for certain situations?
 Understanding the core differences between interpretation and translation is critical to the success of your multinational organization.
 Continue reading »

 Your business is booming.
 Last quarter’s numbers just rolled in and they’re even better than your financial experts predicted.
 With profits soaring, you decide that it’s time for your business to expand its operations.
 The problem is that you already have clients in almost all 50 states here in the U.S. So, where do you go now?
 Well, your only option is to take the plunge and go global, bringing your business to new countries where people speak unfamiliar languages.
 Obviously there is a large amount of preparation and planning that goes into an endeavor like this, but the most important part might be the actual translation.
 You’re going to need to translate all of your content into your target languages in order to bridge the gap that is separating you from billions of potential customers around the world.